jimjeffers/confinicky/README.md

 A simple CLI to manage your environment variables.

-Run `conficky --help` for a current list of useable commands.
+Run `cfy --help` for a current list of useable commands.

 ## Setup Confinicky